OVERVIEW

 *** Useful information for JUPAS applicants ***

-Important Information for JUPAS Applicants:
+1. Important information for JUPAS applicants: http://admission.cuhk.edu.hk/jupas/download.html

-https://www.youtube.com/watch?v=MDk6DXWdOd4 (English Version)
+https://www.youtube.com/watch?v=s-WcDL8JizQ (English Version)

 CURRICULUM